eluv-io/elv-player-js/README.md

 ```

 ##### Values
+* `ui` - Switch between the default web UI and the TV optimized UI
+  * `WEB (default)` - The default browser style player
+  * `TV` - A player UI optimized for usage on TVs and similar devices
 * `controls` - How the controls should be displayed
   * `AUTOHIDE (default)`: Player controls will be shown.
 Will automatically hide when not in use
   * `ON`: Player controls will be shown